-To mitigate odor at the Shepherd Parkway spray paint booth and mix room, WMATA complies with the requirements of 40 CFR 63, Subpart HHHHHH - "National Emission Standards for Hazardous Air Pollutants: Paint Stripping and Miscellaneous Surface Coating Operations at Area Sources", which ensures adherence to industry best practices as incorporated into this federal emissions control standard.
-WMATA also complies with 20 DCMR 718 - Control of VOCs from "Motor Vehicle and Mobile Equipment Non-Assembly Line Coating Operations."
-Specifically, the following procedures and practices are employed:
+To mitigate odor at the Bladensburg spray paint booth and mix room, WMATA will comply with the requirements of 40 CFR 63, Subpart HHHHHH - "National Emission Standards for Hazardous Air Pollutants: Paint Stripping and Miscellaneous Surface Coating Operations at Area Sources", which ensures adherence to industry best practices as incorporated into this federal emissions control standard.
+WMATA will also comply with 20 DCMR 718 - Control of VOCs from "Motor Vehicle and Mobile Equipment Non-Assembly Line Coating Operations".
+Specifically, the following procedures and practices will be conducted:

-- WMATA does not perform paint stripping using methylene chloride (CH2Cl2).
-Physical stripping techniques are used when possible and non-CH2Cl2 cleaning solvents are used when needed to remove residuals. - WMATA ensures that lids are kept on all cleaning solvents or coatings when they are not being used. - WMATA uses vapor-tight, nonabsorbent, nonleaking containers that are kept closed at all times, except when filling or emptying to dispose of rags containing cleaning solvents or coatings. - WMATA uses HVLP guns to reduce the quantity of coatings used where possible.
-Also, the use of aerosol products is minimized where practical. - All paint spray gun cleaning is done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent. - WMATA personnel change the spray paint booth particulate filters when the manometer pressure drop reading exceeds manufacturer's specifications.
-Manometers are read prior to initiating painting operations.
-Alternatively, filters are changed monthly or appropriate consistent frequency to ensure that the filters in use are in good condition.
+- WMATA does not/will not perform paint stripping using methylene chloride (CH2Cl2).
+Physical stripping techniques are used when possible and non-CH2Cl2 cleaning solvents are used when needed to remove residuals. - WMATA will ensure that lids are kept on all cleaning solvents or coatings when they are not being used. - WMATA will use vapor-tight, nonabsorbent, nonleaking containers that are kept closed at all times, except when filling or emptying to dispose of rags containing cleaning solvents or coatings. - WMATA will use HVLP guns to reduce the quantity of coatings used where possible.
+Also, the use of aerosol products will be minimized where practical. - All paint spray gun cleaning will be done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent. - WMATA personnel will change the spray paint booth particulate filters when the manometer pressure drop reading exceeds manufacturer's specifications.
+Manometers are to be read prior to initiating painting operations.
+Alternatively, filters will be changed monthly or appropriate consistent frequency to ensure that the filters in use are in good condition.

-- Logs are kept for the spray paint booth, which provide a record of coatings used (date, type, amount) and dates when filters are changed.
-Monthly log checks are completed to ensure that the coatings used are compliant with Rule 718 and to provide confirmation that manometers are checked before spray booth use and/or filters are being changed when necessary. - WMATA trains paint booth operators in the proper application of surface coatings to minimize emissions in accordance with the requirements of 40 CFR 63 Subpart HHHHHH.
-Training records are kept including a list of all current personnel by name and job description who are required to be trained.
-Hands-on and classroom instruction that addresses, at a minimum, initial and refresher training in the following topics: spray gun equipment selection, set up, and operation, including measuring coating viscosity, selecting the proper fluid tip or nozzle, and achieving the proper spray pattern, air pressure and volume, and fluid delivery rate is given.
-The training includes the spray technique for different types of coatings to improve transfer efficiency and minimize coating usage and overspray, including maintaining the correct spray gun distance and angle to the part, using proper banding and overlap, and reducing lead and lag spraying at the beginning and end of each stroke.
-Training also includes routine spray booth and filter maintenance, including filter selection and installation along with the importance of environmental compliance.
+- Logs will be kept for the spray paint booth providing coatings used (date, type, amount) and providing a record of when filters are changed.
+Monthly log checks will be completed to ensure that the coatings used are compliant with Rule 718 and to provide confirmation that manometers are checked before spray booth use and/or filters are being changed when necessary. - WMATA will train the paint booth operators in the proper application of surface coatings to minimize emissions in accordance with the requirements of 40 CFR 63 Subpart HHHHHH.
+Training records will be kept including a list of all current personnel by name and job description who are required to be trained.
+Hands-on and classroom instruction that addresses, at a minimum, initial and refresher training in the following topics: spray gun equipment selection, set up, and operation, including measuring coating viscosity, selecting the proper fluid tip or nozzle, and achieving the proper spray pattern, air pressure and volume, and fluid delivery rate will be given.
+The training will include the spray technique for different types of coatings to improve transfer efficiency and minimize coating usage and overspray, including maintaining the correct spray gun distance and angle to the part, using proper banding and overlap, and reducing lead and lag spraying at the beginning and end of each stroke.
+Training will also include routine spray booth and filter maintenance, including filter selection and installation along with the importance of environmental compliance.